 - Ann Nowicki (Culbokie, Inverness-shire)

-- Gero McLoughlin sj -represents the Society of Jesus on the committee
+- Gero McLoughlin SJ -represents the Society of Jesus on the Core Group

 - Eileen Opiolka (Ayr)

-Since its inception in 2000, the work of the Epiphany Group has been guided by a Co-ordinator, working in collaboration with the Core Committee.
+Since its inception in 2000, the work of the Epiphany Group has been guided by a Co-ordinator, working in collaboration with the Core Group.

-The Epiphany Group receives an annual grant from the Society of Jesus, which enables the Co-ordinator to be remunerated and meets the basic expenses of Core Committee meetings.
+The Epiphany Group receives an annual grant from the Society of Jesus, which enables the Co-ordinator to be remunerated and meets the basic expenses of Core Group meetings.